kaizencoderr/Programming/README.md

 -Colors: A game where the objective is to get make your board all one color, using a 2D array to store each square of the game (Java)

+-Cipher: A program that can encrpyt and decrypt messages sharing nearly all of the components from the WWII enigma machine.
+(Java)

 -